 Are you someone who loves to help?
 That’s great!
-But do you take on the responsibilities, burdens, and problems of other people, and care about other people’s lives, problems, and decisions more than your own?
-Well, in modern psychology, we call people like that “rescuers,” which is a very common but unhealthy mentality we can pick up when helping other people and is very common amongst Christians because we are called to “help one another.”
+But do you take on the responsibilities, burdens, and problems of other people, and care about other people’s lives, problems, and decisions more than your own.
+Well, in modern psychology, we call people like this “rescuers,” which is a very common but unhealthy mentality we can pick up when helping other people, and is very common amongst Christians because we are called to “help one another.”

 Look, helping people isn’t bad.
 Seeing peoples problems and not ignoring them is what helps define humanity.
 So, why is a rescuers mentality bad?
 Well, rescuing people becomes a problem when: